-- This authorization is voluntary and I have the right to refuse to sign or cancel it at any time - This authorization will expire automatically when my Medical Assistance appeal is closed - My signature does not waive my financial obligation if the appeal is decided in the agency's favor - My authorized representative has access to all protected health information regarding my appeal and I agree that this information may be disclosed to other persons in connection with this appeal
+- I can represent myself - This authorization is voluntary and I have the right to refuse to sign or cancel it at any time - This authorization will expire automatically when my Medical Assistance appeal is closed - My signature does not waive my financial obligation if the appeal is decided in the agency's favor - My authorized representative has access to all protected health information regarding my appeal and I agree that this information may be disclosed to other persons in connection with this appeal

-Appellant Name: Date of Bir th: Soc ial Security #: Medicaid Member ID #: Phone: () Authorized Representative Information (tell us about who you u would like to represent you) Authorized Rep Name or Organization Phone Number () Authorized Representative's Relationship to the A ppellant: Preferred written language (letters will be sent in this language) English Spanish ı Authorized Representative's Address: Signature of Appellant / Parent or Guardian of Mi nor Child: Date:

-For Organizations: The appellant must give written authorization to act on their behalf.
-For deceased appellants, provide documentation from the executor or administrator of the estate naming you as the Authorized Representative, this is needed to file an appeal.

-If you are filing an appeal on behalf of an appellant who is unable to sign To the best of my knowledge does the appellant have a legal guardian?
+Appellant Information (tell us about you) Appellant Name: Date of Birth: S Social Security #: Medicaid Member ID #: Phone: () Authorized Representative Information (tell us about who you would like t to represent you) 1 Authorized Rep Name or Organization Phone Number () Authorized Representative's Relationship to the Appellant: Preferred written language (letters will be sent in this language) English Spanish Authorized Representative's Address: Signature of Appellant / Parent or Guardian of Minor Child: Date: For Organizations : The appellant must give written authorization to act on their behalf.
+Fo from the executor or administrator of the estate naming you as the Authorized Representation • • • • If you are filing an appeal on behalf of an appellant who is unable to sign To the best of my knowledge does the appellant have a legal guardian?
 Yes No If the appellant is physically or mentally unable to sign tell us why Is the appellant deceased?
-Yes No Your relationship the deceased To the best of my knowledge, the appellant does not have executor or administr ator of their estat e.
-Initial Signature of Authorized Representative: Date:
+Yes No Your relationship the deceased To the best of my knowledge, the appellant does not have executor or administrate or of their estate.
+Initial Signature of Authorized Representative: Date 2: